 Instructions

-• In a large mixing bowl add eggs, heavy cream, milk, 2 Tablespoons granulated sugar, cinnamon, and vanilla extract.
+• In a large mixing bowl add eggs, heavy cream, milk, granulated sugar, cinnamon, salt, and vanilla extract.
 Beat until just combined.

-• In a second bowl add cream cheese, and remaining sugar.
+• In a second bowl add cream cheese, and powdered sugar.
 Mix until smooth.
 Fold in the berries.

-• Slice the croissants down the center, to make a "pocket" add 2-3 Tablespoons of the cream cheese filling.
-Arrange in a 13×9 greased baking dish.
+• Slice the croissants down the center, to make a "pocket" add 2-3 tablespoons of the cream cheese filling.
+Dip them in the egg mixture and arrange in a 13×9 greased baking dish.

-• Pour the custard filling over the croissants.
+• Pour the remaining custard filling over the croissants.
 Cover. and refrigerate overnight.

-• Preheat oven to 350° F. Bake uncovered for 35-40 minutes or until golden brown.
+• Preheat oven to 350 degrees Fahrenheit.
+Bake uncovered for 35-40 minutes or until golden brown.

-• Shower with a dusting of powdered sugar!
+• Shower with a dusting of powdered sugar or your favorite toppings like syrup, honey, or more berries.

 Video